magicbuttonlabs/website/parking-lot.md

 ## Blog / Content engine (added 2026-06-02)

-> First native blog post shipped — the **Anti-Patterns** launch, first run through the content engine (`topic-content-engine.md` in the canon, currently a temporary tenant there).
+> First native blog post shipped — the **Anti-Patterns** launch, first run through the content engine.
 Post: `blog-monday-portfolio-rollup-doesnt-scale.html`.
-Provenance + LinkedIn/email drafts: `blog-anti-patterns-source.md`.
+>
+> **Relocation note (2026-06-03):** the content engine standard and all four segment/cluster source docs were moved out of this instance (and the web-standards canon) into the new **Marketing Team Trove** (`magicbuttonlabs/team-marketing`) and renamed to its `source-*.md` convention — e.g. `blog-anti-patterns-source.md` → `source-anti-patterns.md`.
+The published blog post files still live here; their `POST META → source:` comment pointers now name the old filenames and are slightly stale (harmless — they're comments).
+For provenance + the LinkedIn/email drafts, look in the Marketing Trove, not here.

 ### Founder review of the first Anti-Patterns post — RESOLVED 2026-06-02
 **Status:** Done — published.
 Greenlit ("publish it"); the site isn't the live DNS target yet, so this is low-risk.